Fighting with brothers and sisters

 - It's OK to say how you feel, and it's OK to say how angry you are.
-But it's not OK to abuse then by hitting or insults.
+But it's not OK to abuse them by hitting or insults.

-- Try saying how you feel and what you'd like done about it, eg. "I feel really angry that you took my cassette player and broke it.
-What I would like is for you to get the cassette player fixed".
+- Try saying how you feel and what you'd like done about it, eg. "I feel really angry that you took my phone and broke it.
+What I would like is for you to get the phone fixed".

 - Leave it at that - don't get drawn into an argument.
 You've let them know you're angry and why, and what you want done about it.